danielxf007/VM-Translator/README.md

 ![Screenshot](menu.png)

 If you want to translate vm files, you need to give the path were the files are, then you give the name to the assembly file.

+Note: This version creates the asm file with the bootstrap code.